-- We can never be in their shoes, which should make us realize that we are no one to judge their character, what they did, or the rightness or wrongness in their decisions.
-Don’t make judgmental remarks of people who are going through or went through divorce in front of your children.
+- We can never be in their shoes, which should make us realize that we are no one to judge their character, what they did, or the rightness or wrongness of their decisions.
+Don’t make judgmental remarks about people who are going through or went through a divorce in front of your children.

 - If they used to be your good friend and you have no problem with them as an individual, their issue should not interfere with your relationship with them.
 Take your children to their house, invite them home, meet outside – show your children that they will continue to be a part of your circle.